Greenere/faceswap/readme.md

 - https://github.com/MarekKowalski/FaceSwap
 - https://github.com/shaoanlu/faceswap-GAN

+But if you just want to go through a complete process, this will be a project simple enough to understand the internal mechanism.

 ## Preface

 This is purely a graduate design.
 There are many faults in the pipeline that you may improve, but I do not suggest.
 A fine tuned face swap method will be a severe threat as far as I can see, so this is just for research and entertainment.